zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

 * "Child Zone" - The domain name to be tested.
 * The table in section "[Classification of algorithms]" above.
 * "Undelegated DS" - The DS record or records submitted.
 Empty unless submitted.
+* "Undelegated Test" - TRUE if undelegated NS has been provided for the test.

 ## Summary